marcschumacher/pyj-tools/README.md

 ## Command line
 Using the pyjira.py library makes it possible to use standard configuration options, as there are:
-- *-a or --address*: Base address of Jira instance
+- *-a* or *--address*: Base address of Jira instance
-- *-u or --username*: User name for Jira
+- *-u* or *--username*: User name for Jira
-- *-p or --password*: Password for Jira
+- *-p* or *--password*: Password for Jira
-- *-d or --debug*: Use debug mode for logging
+- *-d* or *--debug*: Use debug mode for logging

 ## Configuration file
-If you do not want to always specify credentials on every call, you can use a configuration file *~/.jiracli* which may contain the following values:
+If you do not want to always specify credentials on every call, you can use a configuration file *~/.jiracli*.
+Put the file .jiracli into your home directory.
+It may contain the following values:
 ```
 [server]
 address=<address of jira installation>